aedenj/cad-system-design/README.md

     </td>
     <td>
         <ul>
-           <li>Experience with such systems can leave first responders with having to "guess" when all the information is in.
+           <li>Not real-time, inefficient for battery and bandwidth.</li>
            <li>Puts additional strain on the database during peak times.</li>
+           <li>Experience with such systems can leave first responders with having to "guess" when all the information is in.</li>
         </ul>
     </td>
   </tr>